iwonderanddev/jobladder/README.md

 * Goals:
   * Builds defined features, investigates and fixes bugs, writes tests
   * Focus on growing as developer learning existing tools, resources and processes
-  * Communicates progress, identifies blocking issues
+  * Communicates progress and when something is blocking
   * Code review
   * Respect team process